raganwald/javascript-allonge-six/manuscript/markdown/1.ComposingData/functional-iterators.md

   take(filterIteratorWith(fn, iterator), 1);
 ~~~~~~~~

-This is interesting, because it is lazy: It doesnt apply `fn` to every element in an iteration, just enough to find the first that passes the test.
+This is interesting, because it is lazy: It doesn't apply `fn` to every element in an iteration, just enough to find the first that passes the test.
 Whereas if we wrote something like:

 {:lang="js"}
 ~~~~~~~~